-Students will be expected to respond to a Reflective Learning Summary assigned by the facilitator, administered during the last 30 minutes of the class to determine what you have learned during the class and your readings.
-If you are absent from the reflective learning summaries, you will receive a "zero".
-You may appeal the decision by following the Appeal Policy and submitting your request to the Registrar's office.
+Answers are to be written in the last 30 minutes of the class.
+No answers will be accepted that were prepared prior.
+If you are absent from the Summary Test, you will receive a "zero".
+You may appeal the decision by following the Appeal Policy.

-Final Exam - Project Due Date: Class 10 Weight: 30%
+Final Project Due Date: Class 10 Weight: 30%